 - Ideas are being taken out of big data space and applied to education and schooling.
 Edtech companies are using large data-sets.
 What are the pros and dangers of that?

-- There is a clamoring to get in to the space regardless of proven benefits.
+- There is a clamoring to get into this space regardless of proven benefits.

 - Use case #1 for higher-ed: can you use machine learning to predict whether a student is on-track to graduate?